Guichaguri/jatg/README.md

 }
 ```

-The template can have variables they can be transformed through functions.
+The template can have variables and they can be transformed through functions.
 Read more about them in the [variables section](#variables).

 ### Run it

 Just run the CLI to generate files based on the templates created.

-You'll be prompted which template you want to generate, and the variable values.
+You'll be prompted which template you want to generate, and what are the variable values.

 ```sh
 npx jatg